Making other changes

 Constabulary, recruits and special entrants

-You can start making or change additional voluntary contributions by completing the Voluntary contributions form and returning it to Payroll.
+You can start or change voluntary contributions by completing the voluntary contributions form and returning it to Payroll.

 Optional entrants and savings contributors

-You can start making or change additional voluntary contributions (optional entrants) or change your contribution rate (savings contributors) by completing the Vary contributions form and returning it to Payroll.
+You can start or change voluntary contributions (optional entrants) or change your contribution rate (savings contributors) by completing the vary contributions form and returning it to Payroll.

 Leaving the scheme while in service

-You cannot leave the scheme while in service if you are a standard constabulary entrant or recruit.
-You may be able to suspend contributions in the circumstances outlined below.
+You cannot leave the scheme while in service if you are a recruit or a standard constabulary entrant.
+You may only suspend contributions if you are on leave without pay (see below).

 You may choose to withdraw from the scheme while you are in service if you belong to another membership category.
 The benefit payable will be your leaving benefit.